United Nations Sustainable Development Group: Structure

 The UNSDG is one of the three pillars of the UN system Chief Executives Board (CEB), which furthers coordination and cooperation on a wide range of substantive and management issues facing UN system organizations.
 The CEB brings the executive heads of UN organizations together on a regular basis under the chairmanship of the Secretary-General.
 Within the CEB structure, the High-Level Committee on Management works on system-wide administrative and management issues, the High-Level Committee on Programmes considers global policy issues, while the United Nations Development Group deals with operational activities for development with a focus on country-level work.

 The Administrator of the United Nations Development Programme (UNDP) chairs the UNSDG.
 The UNSDG Chair reports to the Secretary-General and the CEB on progress in implementing the group's work plan, and on the management of the Resident Coordinator System.

 Leadership

+The UNSDG is chaired by the UN Deputy Secretary-General, with the Administrator of the UN Development Programme (UNDP) serving as the Vice-Chair.
+As of 2026, Amina J. Mohammed serves as the Chair (as UN Deputy Secretary-General), and Alexander De Croo serves as the Vice-Chair (as UNDP Administrator).

 The United Nations Economic and Social Council and the United Nations General Assembly provide oversight and mandates for the UNSDG.
 The UNSDG is overseen by the Economic and Financial Committee (Second Committee) of the General Assembly.
 The UNSDG has provided reports such as the Comprehensive statistical analysis of the financing of operational activities for the development of the UN system for 2006 and the Comprehensive statistical analysis of the financing of operational activities for the development of the UN system for 2007 to the General Assembly.

+Since 2018, the UN Deputy Secretary-General and the UNDP Administrator have served as the Chair and Vice-Chair of the UNSDG, respectively.
+Before 2018, the organization's Chair was the UNDP Administrator.
+This re-structure of the leadership happened along with the organization's name change from the UN Development Group (UNDG) to the UN Sustainable Development Group (UNSDG).

+List of Chairs and Vice-Chairs

-The UNSDG's chairperson is the UNDP's Administrator.
-Since its inception, the following has been the Chair of the UNSDG:
+Since 2018, the UN Deputy Secretary-General has served as the Chair of the UNSDG: